amalv/apollo-server-lambda-postgres/README.md

 ## Features

 🚀 Deploy an Apollo Server GraphQL API to AWS Lambda\
-🐘 Use Postgres as a database with TypeORM for efficient data manipulation\
+🐘 Use Postgres as a database with Drizzle ORM for efficient data manipulation\
 🔒 Secure database connection using environment variables\
 🔍 Sample query command provided for easy testing\
 👥 Handle user data and their interactions with books\